Siggg/culottes/how_to.md

 Your preferred cause probably deserves its own revolution.

+# How to create your own revolution, the lazy way (recommended)

+1. Open contracts/Revolution.sol
+2. Update the parameters inside (criteria, amount to be distributed, period of distribution, ...)
+3. Send me your setting by email to sig arobase akasig dot org
+4. I may deploy your revolution smart contract and add it to main dapp

-# How to create your own revolution
+# How to create your own revolution, the badass way

 1. Use a linux computer
 2. Open a terminal